GENERAL SPRINT RULES

 If you can't for whatever reason, produce a SILVER LOG, don't worry, I'll take the time necessary to convert it for the cross-checking program.
 I now have programs to convert Cabrillo and wrong GenLog files to our format, but it does require extra time on my part.
 It's very important we have you as a participant, and I'm willing to take that time needed for the conversion.

-Each year there is a prize awarded to the one with the most GOLDEN LOGS (previously) or the most GOLDEN and SILVER LOGS (this year 2013) or the most SILVER LOGS (2014 and beyond)
+Each year there is a prize awarded to the one with the most SILVER LOGS.
+Previously it was the most GOLDEN and SILVER LOGS combined (2013) or the most GOLDEN LOGS (prior to 2013)

 Each month all logs received are put into a master spreadsheet for cross-checking as is done in any sprint or contest worthy of the name.
 This is done to correct any errors that may result in a score and/or position change in the standings.
 We feel this is the only way to be completely fair to all participants and ensure accuracy and credibility in our sprints.